Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Loss landscape properties

 \section{Loss landscape properties}

 The experimental observations provided in this section extend and complement the behavior characterization of SGD~\cite{feng2020neural} connecting its dynamics with random landscape theory that stems from physical systems.
+The results that will be presented here were obtained on MNIST and CIFAR-10 data sets (CIFAR-10 results are deferred to the Supplement).
 The details of the experimental setup of this section can be found in the Supplement (Section~\ref{app:observation_setup}).
 Consider learning only one task.
 We analyze the top principal components of the trajectory of SGD \textit{after convergence}, i.e., after the optimizer reached a saturation level\footnote{The optimization process is typically terminated when the loss starts saturating but we argue that running the optimizer further gives benefits in the continual learning setting.}.
 Let $x^*$ denotes the value of the parameters in the beginning of the saturation phase.
 The convergence trajectory will be represented as a sequence of optimizer steps, where each step is represented by the change of model parameters that the optimizer induced (gradient).
 We consider $n$ steps after model convergence and compute the gradient of the loss function at these steps that we refer to as $\nabla L(x_1; \zeta_1),\nabla L(x_2; \zeta_2),\dots,\nabla L(x_n; \zeta_n)$ ($x_i$ denotes the model parameters at the $i^{\text{th}}$ step and $\zeta_i$ denotes the data mini-batch for which the gradient was computed at that step).
-We use them to form a matrix $G\in \mathbb{R}^{d \times n}$ ($i$-th column of the matrix is $\nabla L(x_i; \zeta_i)$) and obtain the eigenvectors $\{v_i\}$ of $GG^T$.
-We furthermore define the averaged gradient direction $\bar{g} = \frac{1}{n}\sum_{i=1}^n \nabla L(x_i; \zeta_i)$.
+We use them to form a matrix $G\in \mathbb{R}^{d \times n}$ ($i$-th column of the matrix is $\nabla L(x_i; \zeta_i)$) and obtain the eigenvectors $\{v_i\}$ of $GG^T$.\footnote{The explanation of the difference between $GG^T$ and the Fisher information matrix underlying the EWC method is deferred to the Supplement (Section \ref{app:efim}).} We furthermore define the averaged gradient direction $\bar{g} = \frac{1}{n}\sum_{i=1}^n \nabla L(x_i; \zeta_i)$.
 We first study the landscape of the deep learning loss function along directions $v_i$ and $\bar{g}$, i.e., we analyze the function